tsattler/meshloc_release/README.md

 ## Acknowledgements
 This repository is heavily using [PoseLib](https://github.com/vlarsson/PoseLib), [RansacLib](https://github.com/tsattler/RansacLib) and [Image Matching Toolbox](https://github.com/GrumpyZhou/image-matching-toolbox/).
-We would to thank all the contributors of these repositories.
+We would like to thank all the contributors of these repositories.